JudithEllyn/VirTAXA/README.md

   conda activate virtaxa
   ```

-  - Noting that sometimes you need to install [TreeShrink](https://github.com/uym2/TreeShrink) manually to to make sure it works (use `run_treeshrink.py -h` to test).
+  - Noting that sometimes you need to install [TreeShrink](https://github.com/uym2/TreeShrink) manually to make sure it works (use `run_treeshrink.py -h` to test).
 - If you do not want to use the .yaml, you can also install the requirements below independently by yourself.

 ## Requirements